 While it’s an interesting city, Phnom Penh, Cambodia’s biggest city, just can’t rival the big city opulence of Bangkok.
 Phnom Penh is pretty rough around the edges, though it does offer lots of opportunity for foodies, plus a burgeoning craft beer scene.

 Thailand is world-renowned for its beaches; Cambodia’s beaches are its best-kept secret.
 If you just want to lie back on a sun-lounger all day, with a cocktail in one hand and a trashy paperback in the other, then opt for the beaches of southern Thailand.
+Or, if you’re after a sailing adventure Thailand can deliver.

 If you want to escape to a simple bamboo hut overlooking sparkling waters and empty stretches of sand – and you don’t really mind if there’s electricity or running water – then the beaches of southern Cambodia are perfect for you.